Life (Haddaway song): Chart performance

-In Europe, "Life" peaked at number one in Finland, Spain (1 week), and Sweden (1 week), as well as on the Eurochart Hot 100.
+In Europe, "Life" peaked at number one in Finland, Greece, Spain (1 week), and Sweden (1 week), as well as on the Eurochart Hot 100.
 In addition, the single reached number two in Austria, Denmark, Germany, Italy, and Switzerland.
 In these countries, it was held off the top position by 4 Non Blondes' "What's Up" and Culture Beat's "Mr. Vain" (Italy).
 In Germany, "Life" debuted at number nine on the German Top 100 on 9 August 1993, peaking four weeks later with five weeks at the same position.
 It spent 25 weeks within the chart.
 It was a top-five hit also in Belgium, France, Iceland, Ireland, Lithuania, the Netherlands, and Norway.

 In the United Kingdom, it peaked at number six on the UK Singles Chart on 3 October, after entering at number eight three weeks earlier on the chart.
 It stayed at that position for two weeks.
 On the Music Week Dance Singles chart, it reached number two, behind M People's "Moving On Up".
 "Life" debuted on the Eurochart Hot 100 at number 30 on 14 August, after charting in Austria, Belgium, Denmark, Germany and Norway.
 It peaked at number one nine weeks later, on 9 October and stayed at the top for two weeks.
 In the same period, the song peaked at number eight on the European Dance Radio Chart, ending up as number 20 in their year-end chart of 1993.

 Elsewhere, the single spent one week at the top of the Canadian RPM Dance/Urban chart.
 It also peaked at number 15 on the RPM 100 Hit Tracks chart.
 In the US, it peaked at numbers 41, three and five on the US Billboard Hot 100, Maxi-Singles Sales and Dance Club Play charts respectively, as well as number 47 on the Cash Box Top 100.
+In West Asia, it peaked at number one in Israel for two weeks from 28 July.
 In Africa, "Life" peaked at number 14 in Zimbabwe, while reaching number 34 on the Australian ARIA Top 50 singles chart in Oceania.
 The single was awarded with a gold record in Austria and Sweden, while in Germany, it received a platinum record for 500,000 units sold.

 Music video

-The music video of "Life" was directed by Angel Gracia and filmed in Frankfurt, Germany.
+The accompanying music video of "Life" was directed by Angel Gracia and filmed in Frankfurt, Germany.
 It's partly inspired by the German 1927 movie Metropolis by Fritz Lang.
 Haddaway plays a scientist and inventor, like Rotwang in the movie.
 He designs a dancing robot, the Maschinenmensch, shaped like a woman.
 He tries to give life to it, and after transforming it into a real woman, the two dance to the rhythm, with the woman following Haddaway's movements.
 In the end, as he takes off her helmet, she opens her eyes and he kisses her.
-The video received heavy rotation on MTV Europe.
+The video received heavy rotation on MTV Europe in September 1993.